How do you create lead magnets?

-Be sure to read Part 2 of this series, you can access it here: Generate Leads Online Using Lead Magnets and Content Upgrades
+Be sure to read Part 2 of this series, you can access it here: What is a Content Upgrade?

 If you are looking to convert your website visitors into paying customers, it all starts with irresistible lead magnets and an email list.